-SB: In London there are lots of examples.
+SB: In London there are the power of good ideas.' lots of examples.
 When Ken Livingstone was first elected, he was an independent and had to work with different parties.
 When he left after eight years, he was full of compliments about the Green Party.